Jeannette Yango

-Jeannette Grace Ngock Yango (born 12 June 1993) is a Cameroonian footballer who plays as a midfielder for USL Super League club DC Power and the Cameroon national team.
+Jeannette Grace Ngock Yango (born 12 June 1993) is a Cameroonian footballer who plays as a midfielder for the Cameroon national team.

+Club career

 In July 2024, Ngock was announced as a member of the inaugural roster for DC Power of the USL Super League.
+She spent two seasons with Power FC before the club declined her contract option in 2026, releasing her.
+She had made 19 appearances for DC.